Yuvathurki: Cast

-Theatrical response
+Release

 Despite a huge star cast and a huge budget, Yuvathurki failed to create expected results at theatres.
 It was above average in Kerala but turned out to be a blockbuster in Telugu beating many Telugu movies that year and was a super hit in Tamil.
 Though made stylishly using high-end technology and cinematography, critics felt the movie had extreme violence and a highly complex way of narration, which the ordinary film viewer failed to understand.
 However, the film, after being broadcast frequently on television, also found a huge number of fans among the new generation; ten years after theatrical release.
 It was also the highest grosser in the opening week for a Malayalam movie due to heavy rush across South India.
 The movie also managed simultaneous release in Malayalam, Tamil, Hindi and Telugu, a rare feat during those times.
 It was produced by Seven Arts & Amitabh Bachchan Corporation.
+The film was dubbed and released in Tamil as Delhi Diary by S. Thanu.